 "We don't know when those mass moments will suddenly tip and people that you've written off as apathetic are suddenly ready to risk everything."

 The Green New Deal you write about in your latest book On Fire is based on the New Deal implemented back in the 20th century by FDR.
-In the mid 20th century, extensive social programmes that were implemented to help rebuild America in a post-Depression/World War II world.
+In the mid 20th century, extensive social programmes were being implemented to help rebuild America in a post-Depression/World War II world.

 The Green New Deal that you propose is similar.
 The key difference here is that the New Deal back in the 20th century was more about realigning people’s income, whereas the Green New Deal is more about re-aligning people’s priorities.
 Would you agree with that?